florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-01-azure-function-python-ml-part-2.markdown

     GitHub Action ->> Azure: Deploy
 </pre>

-> Here we will save the model trained in the [pickle](https://scikit-learn.org/stable/model_persistence.html) format for pedagogical purposes.
+> Here, we will save the model trained in the [pickle](https://scikit-learn.org/stable/model_persistence.html) format for pedagogical purposes.

 > In our case, the dataset is alongside the code and, therefore, on Git.
 Another article will talk about remote data retrieval for training, but we'll keep things simple at this stage of this guide.